syncfusion-content/install-docs/Common/Essential-Studio/Patches/Patches.md

-   > Note: x.x.x.x has to be replaced with the corresponding Essential Studio Version.
+   N> x.x.x.x has to be replaced with the corresponding Essential Studio Version.

 7. Click Perform Action.
 The assemblies for that specific version are configured in your machine.

-   > Note: You can also revert to specific patch assemblies by copying the patch assemblies from the Patch folder and adding them in the precompiledassemblies folder.
+   N> You can also revert to specific patch assemblies by copying the patch assemblies from the Patch folder and adding them in the precompiledassemblies folder.